stefan-cooper/SurvivalUHC/README.md

 `/uhc cancel`

+### Notes on running your UHC smoothly

+We recommend using a plugin like [Chunky](https://www.spigotmc.org/resources/chunky.81534/) to pre-load your world chunks.
+This will hopefully mean less lag at the beginning of your UHC.

 ## Contributing

-Contact @stefan.cooper for information about contributing.
+Contact @stefan-cooper for information about contributing.
 This is an open source project so if you feel like you want to add something, just raise a PR!

 ### Prereqs